 Most mattress brands offer a range of models with different degrees of firmness, letting you pick and choose depending on your personal preference.
 Others sell flippable mattresses, offering a different level of firmness on each side so you can have the best of both worlds.
 And still others, like Saatva, go above and beyond and let you customize your firmness from among 50 different levels on the same bed.

-Firmness is an important metric to take into account, and you’ll want to decide where you fall on the scale before buying a new mattress.
-Consider whether you have aches and pains and your preferred sleeping positions before choosing your perfect firmness.
+Firmness is an important metric to take into account.
+Consider your preferred sleeping position and whether you have aches and pains before choosing your perfect firmness.

 In today’s mattress scene, brands are constantly outdoing each other with breakthrough technology and innovations that keep you cool and comfortable.
 Mattresses, today more than ever, are intricately engineered masterpieces.
 Make sure to read previous buyers’ reviews to ensure your mattress brand delivers on its promises.